 3. E-books for Amazon Kindle

-You don’t actually need a Kindle e-reader to read Kindle e-books from Amazon.
-You can download the free Kindle app and read them on your smartphone or computer, as we detail in “This Trick Lets You Read E-Books Without an E-Reader.”
+You don’t need a Kindle e-reader to read Kindle e-books from Amazon.
+Just download the free Kindle app and read Kindle e-books on your smartphone or computer.
+We explain further in “This Trick Lets You Read E-Books Without an E-Reader.”

 Once you’ve done that, you can buy all kinds of Kindle books.
-But if you want to stick to our one-dollar challenge, check out the ever-changing selection of 99-cent books (many are free), from thrillers to romances to science fiction.
+But if you want to stick to our one-dollar challenge, check out Amazon’s ever-changing selection of 99-cent Kindle books.
+Many are free, and you’ll find plenty to read, from thrillers to romances to science fiction.

 4. Scratch-off lottery ticket